 - 90 to 230 kg (200 to 500 lbs)

 - 6 to 8.5 m (20 to 28 ft)

 - Body Tint, Colouring and Marking

 - Lamias tend to have vibrant colored scales on their coils, many which are similar to the patterns of actual snakes.
 While their upper halves are humanoid portion of their body, it can vary wildly in appearance from having a lot of serpentine features to having almost none at all.
 Their hair is commonly jet black, brown, red, green, blonde, with other colors are seen as rare or exotic.
 The color of their eyes mainly come in amber, blue, yellow, green and light brown, although nearly all eye colors are possible.
-The complexion of their skin can has the same spectrum as humans but many are tanned to various degrees, as Lamia tend to sunbathe frequently.
-Rarely, lamiae with green skin have been found.
+Their skin tones can be the same spectrum as humans but rarely, lamiae with green skin have been found.